inspiros/cy-root/README.md

 ## Supported algorithms

-For more information about the listed algorithms, please use Google until I update the references.
+**Note:** For more information about the listed algorithms, please use Google until I update the references.

 ### Scalar root: